Secretary of Defense Medal for the Defense of Freedom: Criteria

 Eligibility criteria for the medal are aligned as closely as possible to those for the Purple Heart for members of the United States Armed Forces; this medal differs from other medals in that it is not “recommended.”
 The employee is “entitled” to the medal if the employee is eligible under Section 4 and if the conditions or criteria in this paragraph are present.
 Hostile action may involve, but is not limited to, the use of conventional or nuclear weapons, chemical or biological agents, explosives, or missiles.
 The medal shall be awarded to employees who are killed or who sustain injury due to hostile action against the United States, or killed or wounded while rescuing or attempting to rescue any other employee or individual subjected to injuries sustained under such conditions.
 The wound for which the award is made must have required treatment by a medical officer, and records of medical treatment for wounds or injuries received in action must have been made a matter of official record.

 Limitations on awarding

 The medal is authorized for the incident of death or the first wound suffered under the conditions indicated above.
 The medal itself may be awarded only once; however, for subsequent events that would require the award of the medal, a device will be awarded to attach to the ribbon of the medal.

 Posthumous awards

 The medal may be awarded posthumously and, when so awarded, may be presented to a representative of the deceased member’s family.

+Awarding practice

+Since 2001, more than 1,700 civilian contractors working for the US military in Iraq and Afghanistan have died, and nearly 40,000 have been injured.
+Former US military contractors complain that their injuries are largely overlooked.
+It is unclear how many people have received the Secretary of Defense Medal for the Defense of Freedom.
+There is no central register of recipients, nor are the award ceremonies generally announced publicly.
+They are not included in the official Pentagon list of casualties from the wars in Iraq and Afghanistan.
+Large companies such as DynCorp or KBR nominate their employees.
+The Department of Defence then decides on the awards.
+Some awards are made rather anonymously, sometimes only years later.
+In 2010, for example, civilian contractors received the medal for injuries sustained in 2005 and 2006.